-- We are introducing new charges for Reservoir Safety Compliance
+- We are introducing a new upper tier for large hydropower schemes over 250kW

-- Information about our consultation is available here
+Information about our consultation is available on our website.

 Our current charging schemes